 - When you connect, the order matters

-- If at first you don't succed...use an AC Powered USB Hub
+- If at first you don't succeed...use an AC Powered USB Hub

 - List of some compatible devices

-To find out if your USB audio or MIDI device is class compliant, check the manufacturer's web page.
+To find out if your USB device is class compliant, check the manufacturer's web page.
 If it connects automatically to any computer without requiring you to install drivers from a website or a disk, it is probably class compliant.

-Many USB devices draw their power right from the USB cable that connects them to their host (a computer or an iPad).
-The iPad can also supply power to connected USB devices.
+Many USB devices draw their power right from the USB cable that connects them to their host (a computer, iPhone, or iPad).
+The iPhone or iPad can also supply power to connected USB devices.
 The USB ports on computers supply 5V and 100mA-500mA of power.
-However, through the course of several updates and revisions, Apple has decreased the amount of electrical power the iPad is allowed to supply connected USB devices.
+However, through the course of several updates and revisions, Apple has decreased the amount of electrical power the iPhone or iPad is allowed to supply connected USB devices.

-This means that some devices that draw only a little power can survive off of what the iPad supplies, but devices that require more power may not find the iPad USB connection sufficient.
-Furthermore, Apple can and has altered how much juice the iPad can offer connected devices, so what may have worked in the past, may not necessarily work in the future.
+This means that some devices that draw only a little power can survive off of what the iPhone or iPad supplies, but devices that require more power may not find the iPhone or iPad USB connection sufficient.
+Furthermore, Apple can and has altered how much power iPhones and iPads can offer connected devices, so what may have worked in the past, may not necessarily work in the future.

 You have a MIDI or Audio device, a USB cable, the Apple Camera Connection Kit adapter, and your iPad...